MarcoSchaeferT/InVADo_setup/readme.md

   - configure again
   - generate
   - open project
+  - (may need to install .NET Framework 4.8.1 SDK)
 - set the 'INSTALL' target of 'CMakePredefinedTargets' as start project
 - build and install it as "RELEASE" not "DEBUG"
 - "DEBUG" is possible as well, but if the docking data set is not already preprocessed by InVADo as RELEASE version it will fail to start as DEBUG version